The A, B, C & E of Skincare

 Active ingredients: Niacinamide + Copper Tripeptide

-The Alpha-H niacinamide serum comes spiked with copper tripeptide, which gives it this cool blue hue.
-Copper peptide is good for maintaining normal immune function, collagen synthesis, and calming down inflammation.
-I couldn’t find any information on what percentage of copper or niacinamide is used.
-I found one blogger claiming 5% niacinamide at least.
-And looking at the inci list that might well be true.
-But I haven’t found a source of the company confirming this.
-So we can’t be sure.
+The Alpha-H niacinamide serum is enhanced with copper tripeptide, giving it a cool blue hue.
+Copper peptide is beneficial for maintaining normal immune function, collagen synthesis, and reducing inflammation.
+I couldn’t find any official information on the percentages of copper or niacinamide used.
+One blogger claimed it contains at least 5% niacinamide, which seems plausible based on the ingredient list, but there is no confirmation from the company.

-Besides the ones mentioned, the Vitamin B serum also offers a hydrating formula with chia seed oil, sodium PCA, B5, ferulic acid, hyaluronic acid, and lactobacillus ferment.
-All of this help to strengthen, repair and protect the skin barrier.
-And like most hydrating serums, this has a liquid gel-like texture.
-Because of the copper peptide, it smells a little of hot dogs.
-But nothing overpowering and it fades.
+In addition to niacinamide and copper tripeptide, the Vitamin B serum includes hydrating ingredients like chia seed oil, sodium PCA, B5, ferulic acid, hyaluronic acid, and lactobacillus ferment.
+These help to strengthen, repair, and protect the skin barrier.
+The serum has a liquid gel-like texture typical of most hydrating serums.
+Due to the copper peptide, it has a faint smell reminiscent of hot dogs, but it is not overpowering and fades quickly.

-I was the most excited to try this one and can happily report that it did not disappoint!
-However, I found it to be more barrier-repairing than actually hydrating.
-And despite Copper peptide being an “it”-ingredient and generally hyped by many… I’m not truly sold on the necessity of adding it to this particular serum.
+I was most excited to try this serum and can happily report that it did not disappoint!
+However, I found it to be more effective at repairing the skin barrier than providing hydration.
+Despite the hype around copper peptide, I’m not entirely convinced of its necessity in this serum.

 Conclusion

-I’ve tried three different serums with copper peptide now and none of them has really impressed me or made any real positive difference to my skin like for everybody else you read about.
-I don’t know why.
-I personally don’t find it to do much for my skin than perhaps slightly increase facial hair…?
-Yes, that’s one of the drawbacks of it.
-If anything, copper peptide is a bit annoying to have as it doesn’t pair well with other active ingredients like vitamin C, and should not be used with retinoids.
-(According to some sources.)
+I’ve tried three different serums with copper peptide, and none have made a significant positive difference to my skin, unlike the experiences of others.
+Personally, I haven’t noticed much benefit, except for a slight increase in facial hair, which is one of the drawbacks.
+Copper peptide can also be tricky to use, as it doesn’t pair well with other active ingredients like vitamin C and should not be used with retinoids, according to some sources.

-Still, I would consider repurchasing it, even alone.
-I think it’s a good and well-balanced hydrating and barrier-repairing serum.
-But I think it’s important to know that because of the copper peptide, it’s mostly a stand-alone serum that shouldn’t be mixed or applied with other actives.
-So if I could choose, I think it would make a better fit if it had not had the copper peptide and would focus more on niacinamide and other hydrating and barrier-repairing ingredients.
+Despite this, I would consider repurchasing it, even on its own.
+It’s a good, well-balanced hydrating and barrier-repairing serum.
+However, it’s important to note that because of the copper peptide, it’s best used as a stand-alone serum and not mixed with other actives.
+Ideally, I think this serum would be better without the copper peptide, focusing more on niacinamide and other hydrating and barrier-repairing ingredients.
 Just my opinion.

 Vitamin C – Clarity Enhancing